Get Well Versed In French Nouns: The Four Rules

 |Masculine||Remains as it is in most cases|

-Sometimes, the adjectives can be placed before nouns but in most cases, they follow the noun.
+Note: In some instances adjectives can be placed before the noun, but in most cases they remain after it.

 Fatigué (ms) -> Fatiguée (fs) Fatigués (mp) -> Fatiguées (fp)

 Cher (ms) -> Chère (fs) Chers (mp) -> Chères (fp)

 Ennuyeux (ms) -> Ennuyeuse (fs) Ennuyeux (mp) -> Ennuyeuses (fp)

 Adjectives ending in ‘-f ‘

 Neuf (ms) -> Neuve (fs) Neufs (mp) -> Neuves (fp)